KinexDev/Luna/README.md

 - in self contained executables, scripts must not have the same name (it currently only looks for the name of the script currently) so make sure none of your scripts have the same name.

 # Dynamic Library Linking
-To make a dynamic library for luauRuntime, refer to this [example](https://github.com/KinexDev/LuauRuntime-LibExample), it has an example function called CustomPrint, this is compiled to `example.dll`.
+To make a dynamic library for luna, refer to this [example](https://github.com/KinexDev/luna-LibExample), it has an example function called CustomPrint, this is compiled to `example.dll`.

 in luau we load the library, load the extern function and cast it to it's function type